 The Vedanta Society is spiritually affiliated with the Ramakrishna Order of India.
-The Order was founded by Swami Vivekananda in late 19th century with the ideal of “atmanamokshartham jagad hitaya ca” or “for one’s own liberation and for the good of the world.”
+The Order was founded by Sri Ramakrishna and organized by Swami Vivekananda in the late 19th century with the ideal of “atmanomokshartham jagad hitaya ca” or “for one’s own liberation and for the good of the world.”

-- To spread the idea of harmony of religions based on Sri Ramakrishna’s experience that all religions lead to the realization of the same Reality known by various names in different religions.
-The Order honors and reveres the founders of all world religions such as Buddha, Christ and Mohammed.
+- Harmony of religions is based on Sri Ramakrishna’s transcendental experience that all religions lead to the realization of the same Reality known by various names in different religions.
+The Ramakrishna Order honors and reveres the founders of all world religions such as Buddha and Christ.